Mejri10/codewars-solutions/7-kyu/reordering/python/README.md

-There is a sentence which has a mistake in it's ordering.
+There is a sentence which has a mistake in its ordering.

 The part with a capital letter should be the first word.